BenoitClaveau/qwebs-starter-kit-react-native/app/INSTALL.md

 ```

 >After the emulator is running and the app on it, press the Menu button (Ctrl M) and then select "Debug JS Remotely" or "Debug in Chrome"

-1. Attach VSCode to packager adn start the debugger
+1. Attach VSCode to packager and start the debugger

 ```launch.json
 {
     "version": "0.2.0",